The national edoc programme helps businesses take responsibility for their waste.

 About the programme

-The electronic duty of care (edoc) programme will modernise the way waste data is collected in the UK and greatly enhance the ability to extract good quality data for businesses, regulators and government.
+Due to be rolled out from January 2014, it will offer an alternative that will transform the existing paper-based system of waste transfer notes, modernising the way that waste data is collected in the UK and significantly enhancing the ability to extract good quality data for businesses, regulators and government.

 The edoc programme has been made possible with the support of LIFE+ funding from the European Community.